peter-oroszvari/tastytrade-api/README.md

-# Tastytrade API
+# Tastytrade API Python SDK

-_The Tastytrade API, which my Python module relies on, is currently in beta and not yet publicly accessible.
-As a result, you may not be able to test the functionality of this module until the API becomes available for public use._
+_The Tastytrade API, which my Python module relies on, is currently in beta._

 A Python client for the Tastytrade API, providing convenient access to Tastytrade's REST API for trading, account management, and more.